mikeal200/MoodyBluez/README.md

 ![storyboard](ReadmeAssets/storyboard.png)

-## Requirments
+## Functional Requirements

+### Requirement 100.0: Search for breweries

+#### Scenario

-1. As a user I want the application be able to record my mood and my mood description, and the application will allow me to change them during the day.
+As a user I want the application be able to record my mood and my mood description, and the application will allow me to change them during the day.

+#### Dependencies

+User mood data are available and accessible.

+#### Assumptions

+User is access to the mood recording and description during the day.

 ### Example

-**Given**: The application will record or change the mood and the description when the users want to.

-**When**:
-a.
-The user get into the calendar page from the dashboard;
-b. click on the "create entry" button to create a mood entry;
+1.1

+**Given** User mood recording data is available
+**Given** User mood description recording data is available

-c.
-Fill out the date, mood, and description;
+**When** I fill out the date, mood, and description, and cick submit;
-d.
-Click on submit;

-**Then**: The user should be able to create a mood entry on the calendar.
+**Then**: I should be able to create a mood entry on the calendar.

 2. As a user I want to see my mood tendency after a period of time of recording.
 So I can see the status of my mental health.